Skip to main content

 This will bring you to a screen that looks very similar to an invoice, but it will say New credit note, and it will have the date that you're issuing it (which will usually be today's date):

-Scroll down a bit, and you'll see item fields that also look very similar to an invoice, except everything will be a negative number:
+Scroll down a bit, and you'll see item fields that also look very similar to an invoice, except everything will have a negative number for the quantity:

 Now, if you were refunding everything, you'd leave all those fields as they are, and simply press the Create credit & refund button (if you were giving money back to the patient), or the Create credit button (if you were converting what they'd paid into account credit to use towards something in the future).